-Marc Willers KC specialises in the following areas: planning law, environmental law and climate justice; public and administrative law; civil liberties, human rights and discrimination; and Gypsy, Traveller and Roma law.
+Marc Willers KC specialises in the following areas: environmental law and climate justice; planning law; administrative and public law; civil liberties, human rights and discrimination law; and Gypsy, Traveller and Roma law.

-He is recommended in the Chambers UK Bar Guide and the Legal 500 in planning law, environmental law and civil liberties & human rights.
-Marc is also a member of the Irish Bar, and he is registered with the Bar Council for public access work and assists private clients in all the areas of his expertise.
+Marc is recommended in the Chambers UK Bar Guide and the Legal 500 in planning law, environmental law, civil liberties and human rights.
+He is also a member of the Irish Bar, and he is registered with the Bar Council for public access work and assists private clients in all the areas of his expertise.